-- You have a mental or physical impairment directly related to a medical condition (you will need a formal diagnosis from a doctor).
+- you have a mental or physical impairment directly related to a medical condition (you’ll need a formal diagnosis from a doctor)

-- Your condition has interfered with job-related activities for at least 12 months.
+- your condition has significantly limited job-related activities for at least 12 months

 - hospitalization or surgery for blockage in the small intestine or colon

-- anemia that is associated with hemoglobin readings below 10.0 gm/dL
+- anemia that is associated with hemoglobin readings below 10.0 g/dL

-- severe weight loss of 10 percent or more, or an extremely low BMI (under 18.0)
+- severe weight loss of 10 percent or more, or an extremely low body mass index (BMI) (under 18.0)

-It’s also important to note that you may need to prove that these effects have happened at least two times (60 days apart) within a six-month period.
+It’s also important to note that you may need to prove that these effects have happened at least two times (60 days apart) within a 6-month period.

 SSDI is granted through the SSA.
 You can apply by phone, online, or in person at a local SSA office.
-Regardless of the way you choose to apply, you will need to bring the following items with you in order to complete your application:
+Regardless of the way you choose to apply, you’ll need to bring the following items with you in order to complete your application: